geseib/awsnetworkshop/website/content/30-Setup/50-Investigate VPCs.md

    ![VPCs](../images/vpc-yourvpcs.png)

 1. Feel free to investigate other aspects of the VPC, such as the **subnets** and the **route tables**.
-You will notice for example both NP1-_your_stack_name_-Priv-A Subnet and NP1-_your_stack_name_-Priv-B Subnet share a same **Route Table**, NP1-_your_stack_name_-Private Route Table.
+You will notice for example both NP1-_your_stack_name_-Priv-A Subnet and NP1-_your_stack_name_-Priv-B Subnet share the same **route table**, NP1-_your_stack_name_-Private Route Table.
 And that route table only has a route for the local VPC CIDR block.
 We will be changing that in the next lab, so that you can route outside of the NP1 VPC.

    ![VPC Route Table](../images/vpc-routetable.png)